 Montessori, a method of education that focuses on sensorial exploration and learning concepts from concrete to abstract, uses materials that can sometimes look complicated – the Montessori Trinomial Cube being one such material.

-In this article, you will learn what about the Trinomial Cube material and what it is used for in Montessori.
+In this article, you will learn about the Trinomial Cube material and what it is used for in Montessori.
 You will also learn how to present this material to a child.

 (This post contains affiliate links.
 Purchasing from these links costs you nothing extra, but helps with our website upkeep.)